metaleap/gerbil-lsp/lsp/notes.md

 **On "dot completions":** since this is pertinent only in certain scopes such as `using` or `{...}` and only one level deep AFAICT:
 - all the valid "dot completions" (field or method names, ie right-hand-side operands) should be already "statically" known for any given left-hand-side operand
 - hence these can be prepared as simple _full_-identifiers (ie. `mystruct.myfield` is proposed as its own completion-item right after `mystruct`), ie. "there _is_ no dot-completion"

+## lookup

+Args:
+- the current source file path
+- the current _position_ (see note at intro of part 2. above)
+- a "lookup kind": one of `ide`-defined known-enumerants
+  - at least: `'def` (go to definition), `'refs` (list references)
+  - optionally, if exciting-and-feasible: `'type-def` (location of the defstruct/defclass/iface of a type-annotated ident), `'iface-impls` (known implicit implementations of current interface), `'ifaces-impld` (interfaces that current class is known to implicitly implement), any others later on if & as they come to mind in the community

+Results:
+- a flat list of zero more "locations" (pair of source file path and _range_, ie. start-end-pair)